marrow/interface/README.rst

 To continue the analogy, consider this conversation:

-* Boyfriend: "I'd like to have sex!"
+* Boyfriend: "I'd like to have fun!"

-* Girlfriend: "Could we have sex?"
+* Girlfriend: "Could we have fun?"

 * Boyfriend: "I can do that."